siobhanlgorman/knits-and-pieces/TESTING.md

 **Expected Result**:
 - All links to pages link to the corresponding pages
 - When the navigation page menu links are hovered over their colours are inverted to grey background and white font colour.
+- The text of the active page link is dark grey indicating the current active page

 **Testing Steps**:
 1. Navigate to navbar menu